bg-write/candyfloss-flask/README.md

 ## Next Steps (my "Icebox")

-- Flesh out `pytest` to now account for object refactoring and more closely follow Google's Python style guide
+- Update `pytest` to now account for object refactoring and more closely follow Google's Python style guide
 - Further utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
-- Update local app API to be more dynamic and return only specified outlets
 - Add a database where I keep the list of data sources handy to dynamically change what my feed displays without having to change code
 - Refactor current feeds to incorporate new class structures
 - Add more publications!